papermerge/documentation/source/User's Manual/apps.rst

 Writing Basic App
 ~~~~~~~~~~~~~~~~~~

-Let's dive into a specific example and write a very simple app which will
+The gory details of how to develop apps and include them into papermerge
+project are explained in contributing guide.
+Here, in user manual, only high
+level concepts are explained.

-detect file name based document duplicates.
+Let's consider an app which will detect file name duplicates i.e. an app which
+if used, will issue an error when user tries to upload twice documents with same
+file names.
+Keep in mind that here the goal is to familiarize with general
+concepts.

 Inside Papermerge project create a new django app: